vinusorout/k8s-setup-local-VMs/docs/01-generate-certificates.md

 openssl x509 -req -in kcontrol-service-account.csr -CA ca.pem -CAkey ca-key.pem -CAcreateserial -out kcontrol-service-account-crt.pem -days 3650 -extensions ssl_client -extfile kcontrol_api_server_openssl.conf

 ```

+## Why kubeconfig
+Kubeconfigs files are used to identify the API server, these files has important information like server ip address, certificates for authentication purpose.Lets understand follwoing two kubeconfigs:
+* **admin.kubeconfig** : This kubeconfig file is used by the "kubectl" binary to run kubectl commands.
+Kubectl sends the command request to API server, identified by the --server address in the kubeconfig files and the certificates embadded in the kubeconfig file.
+* **kubelet.kubeconfig**: This kubeconfig file is used by kubelet binary, when we first setuo the worker node, kubelet identify the API server using the --server value in its kubeconfig files.
+Once it call the API server, API server add the worker to its nodes and save its informations like IP etc future comunications.

+NOTE: for local purpose we are using the control plane as --server ip in kubeconfig files, on clouds it is the loadbalancer ip which routes the traffic to the control planes.

 ## Generate kubeconfig files:
 The "kubectl" command line tool used to manage the clusters, users, namespaces adn others, uses kubeconfig files to find the information it needs to choose a cluster and communicate with the API server of a cluster.
 By default, "kubectl" looks for file named config in the "$HOME/.kube" directory.